-Year 1 course covers the characteristics of contemporary systems architecture and other areas, as well as algorithms and problem-solving.
+In year one, the course covers the characteristics of contemporary systems architecture and other areas, as well as algorithms and problem-solving.
 In Year 2, students complete Component 03: Programming Project.
 Students and/ or the school select their own user-driven problem of an appropriate size and complexity to solve.
 Students will need to analyse the problem, design a solution, implement the solution and give a thorough evaluation.